jbu/personis/personis/doc/Client.rst

 	}

-The POST requests should be over HTTP for now, HTTPS later.
+The POST requests should be over HTTPS.
 Also, a future stage of development will involve more crypto with signed, encrypted JSON.